How do you know what size picture frame you need?

 My personal choice is one of the wood frames with hanging hardware in the smaller standard sizes mentioned above, as opposed to a big highlight piece, especially for a family photo.
 Also a simple frame style over an overly elaborate one.

+From standard frame sizes inches to centimeters, the dimensions you choose can greatly influence the aesthetics of the space where they’re displayed.
 We take so many photographs that choosing one to print and hang is an important decision.
 Then, once you have it, make sure you display it in the best possible way by choosing the right frame.

 I hope this article make the choice simpler.
 If you have any questions or recommendations about frame sizes, styles, don’t hesitate to leave them in the comments section.